 The Getting to Zero Coalition is accelerating maritime shipping's decarbonisation through the viability of zero-emission vessels along deep-sea trade routes by 2030.
 This is supported by the necessary infrastructure for scalable zero-carbon energy sources including production, distribution, storage and bunkering as a key step towards decarbonising shipping.

-The Coalition brings together stakeholders from across the maritime spectrum, the energy and finance sectors, and other related industries, as well as academics and intergovernmental organizations, to create a shared industry roadmap.
+The Coalition is a partnership between the Global Maritime Forum, the Friends of Ocean Action, and the World Economic Forum.
+It brings together stakeholders from across the maritime spectrum, the energy and finance sectors, and other related industries, as well as academics and intergovernmental organizations, to create a shared industry roadmap.
 The Coalition has over 150 members that account for ~26% of the shipping industry market share by revenue.

 Although less carbon-intensive than other freight transport modes, shipping none the less represents about 3% of total global emissions from energy and industry today.
 Without concerted collective efforts, greenhouse gas emissions from the sector could rise by as much as 50% by 2050.
 International shipping is considered a “hard-to-abate” sector as the sector cannot be directly electrified, but rather needs large quantities of (liquid) fuels.